jackblackjack/WebSocket-nodejs-Chat/README.md

 WebSocket nodejs Chat
 =====================
 This is a single page application with a nodejs backend.
 The data is provided by WebSocket.
-There will be a online demo soon.
+The files are provided by express(a middleware for the nodejs http server).
+There is a [online demo](http://wittem.puppis.uberspace.de/chat/).

 Build